-The proposed spray drift percentages are derived from research by the Wageningen UR division Plant Research (WUR-PRI).
+The proposed spray drift percentages are derived from research by Wageningen Plant Research (WPR).

-On an individual basis an applicant/registration holder can request Ctgb to consider additional spray drift-mitigation measures and corresponding spray drift percentages for a particular application.
+On an individual basis an applicant/registration holder can request Ctgb to consider additional spray drift-mitigation technique/crop free zone combinations and corresponding spray drift percentages for a particular application.
 These spray drift percentages must be supported by reliable scientific data.